NPTC Group of College’s and its locality are steeped in History

 NPTC Group of Colleges and its locality are steeped in Culture

-Wales is the land of song and is proud that it can boast some famous sons and daughters who are worldwide international stars.
-These include classical singer Katherine Jenkins; actress Catherine Zeta Jones, and actors Sir Richard Burton, Sir Anthony Hopkins and Michael Sheen.
+Wales is proud that it can boast some famous sons and daughters who are worldwide international stars.
+These include classical singer Katherine Jenkins; actress Catherine Zeta-Jones, and actors Sir Richard Burton, Sir Anthony Hopkins, and Michael Sheen.

 If you are an art lover, why not visit some of the finest art galleries in our area.

 One of the best fine art galleries in Wales, housed in a specular Edwardian building and a regular winner of UK awards.
 Among the permanent exhibitions is a collection of stained glass art commemorating Swansea’s worldwide reputation in the craft.